Why DIY Water Heater Repair Projects Fail and What You Can Do

 Draining Doesn’t Always Fix Tank Noise

-For instance, if someone spots an unnatural sound coming out their tank, they will promptly drain it because a lot of ill-informed water heater repair guides suggest rattling sediment in your tank is the most plausible cause and the easiest way to fix it is to flush out the tank.
+For instance, if someone spots an unnatural sound coming out of their tank, they will promptly drain it because a lot of ill-informed water heater repair guides suggest rattling sediment in your tank is the most plausible cause and the easiest way to fix it is to flush out the tank.
 Few consider other possibilities, such as non-uniform pressure on valves or damaged pipes.

 Replacing Anode Rods Doesn’t Always Result in Clear Water

 Ditto with rust-colored water.
-A quick search on the Internet recommends readers to change the anode rod as if that were some panacea.
+A quick search on the Internet recommends readers change the anode rod as if that were some panacea.
 It is not.

-Gas (propane or LPG) and oil powered storage heaters don’t even have an anode rod.
-It’s only found in electric hot-water heaters.
+Gas (propane or LPG) and oil-powered storage heaters don’t even have an anode rod.
+It’s only found in electric hot water heaters.
 Even in electric heaters, most systems are fitted with two elements: one a third of the way down from the top and the second a third of the way down from the bottom.
 Only one element works at any time, and it’s usually the one on the top that does the most work.
 For a layperson, it can be difficult to gauge which one of the elements is more corroded, let alone fix it.